 - Whatever you’re doing, be all in.

-- Even more dual-tasking but less multi-tasking can be a big help.
+- Less multi-tasking can be a big help.

 - Notice the feeling of the warm water as you shower, the comfort of that hug, the flavor of the food you are eating.